JamesHenn/katacoda-scenarios/www.bbc.co.uk/step3.md

 Step 3

-You kis and hold her tightly
+You kiss and hold her tightly